darwino/darwino-documentation/Developer Guide/JavaScript APIs 1. Loading the JavaScript files.md

 =======================
 # 1	Loading the Javascript files

-For every Java interface in Darwino, there is a corresponding JavaScript interface.
 The JavaScript implementation’s source is compacted and compressed into one file: Darwino.js.
 This is the one file to include in applications; there is no reason to include the non-compressed files.
 ```
 <script src=”$darwino-libs/Darwino/Darwino.js”></script>
 ```